ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 applications needing only selective disclosure or where new unique issued JWPs can be retrieved easily.

-### Presentation Protected Header
+### Presentation Header {#presentation-header}

-The presented form of a JWP MUST contain a presentation protected header.
+The presented form of a JWP MUST contain a Presentation Header.
 It is added by the holder and MUST be integrity protected by the underling JPA.

-This header is used to ensure that a presented JWP cannot be replayed and is cryptographically bound to the verifier it was presented to.
+This Header is used to ensure that a presented JWP cannot be replayed and is cryptographically bound to the verifier it was presented to.

-While there are not any required values in the presentation header, it MUST contain one or more header values that uniquely identify the presented JWP to both the holder and verifier.
-For example, header values that would satisfy this requirement include `nonce` and `aud`.
+While there are not any required Header Parameters in the Presentation Header, it MUST contain one or Header Parameters that uniquely identify the presented JWP to both the holder and verifier.
+For example, Header Parameters that would satisfy this requirement include `nonce` and `aud`.

 ### Presentation Payloads